 Websites & Ad Campaigns Will Solve It

-WHY YOUR ONLINE RECRUITING CAMPAIGN ISN’T WORKING
+WHY YOUR ONLINE POLICE RECRUITING CAMPAIGN ISN’T WORKING

-There is no shortage of marketing companies promising more “hits” on your website and I’ve seen millions of dollars spent in recent years from agencies that thought they were getting recruits when all they got was a 65-year-old police supporter commenting on their website.
+There is no shortage of marketing companies promising more “hits” on your website, and I’ve seen millions of dollars spent in recent years from agencies that thought they were getting recruits when all they got was a 65-year-old police supporter commenting on their website.

 We Are Not The Experts